Geoff Abrams: Pro career

 Abrams had a high ranking in singles of 501, on July 16, 2001.
 His high ranking in doubles was 397, on August 6, 2001.
 He finished his pro career in November 2001 with one singles title and two doubles titles.

 Post-tennis

-Abrams attended the University of California, San Diego, from 2003–07, where he obtained an M.D.
+Abrams attended the University of California, San Diego, from 2003 to 2007, where he obtained an M.D.
 In 2009, Abrams was back at Stanford as an intern at Stanford Hospital, where he completed his residency in orthopedic surgery, and thereafter he trained further in orthopedic sports medicine and shoulder surgery at Rush University Medical Center in Chicago, Illinois.
 He specializes in sports medicine and arthroscopy, upper extremity joint replacement, and ligament reconstructive surgery of the shoulder, knee, hip, and elbow.